elizabethgarza/Spanish-Diacriticizer/README.md

 ### Melliza statistics.

 - A total of 3710 mellizas were extracted from the corpus after eliminating typos and all non-Spanish mellizas.
-- The table in **Figure 2** below shows the frequency counts for the top 5 monst frequenly mellizas in the data.
+- The table in **Figure 2** below shows the frequency counts for the top 5 most frequenly used mellizas in the data.
 In this case, total frequency was computed by simply summing the frequencies of both mellizas.

 **Figure 2** Top 5 most frequently used mellizas in the data.